fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

 Now the handling of unknown endpoints is ordered <i>before the HTTP request handler</i>.
 Since the unknown endpoint handler responds to all requests with <i>404 unknown endpoint</i>, no routes or middleware will be called after the response has been sent by unknown endpoint middleware.
-The only exception to this is the error handler.
+The only exception to this is the error handler which needs to come at the very end, after the unknown endpoints handler.

 ### Other operations